letsticia/LearningArduino/turningOnLEDs/explanation.md

 ![Ground Conection](images/image.png)

-This step makes with that every connected components has the same gorund reference.
+This step makes with that every connected components has the same ground reference.

 ### 1.2 Put the LED